ACT and SAT testing

 Don’t forget the free resources on ACT’s test prep page and Khan Academy.
 Paid resources can vary from a minimal cost to a much larger price tag.
 Friend referrals are often helpful.
 Be sure to consider your child’s ideal learning style.
 Our Friends of At The Core webpage has some companies we like to recommend that families turn to first.

 An additional student tool we like to recommend is the Test Information Release (TIR) for the ACT (addl. $32/$40 after test day).
-You add it to your cart when registering for an exam.
+You add it to your cart when registering for an exam for specific test dates.
 You’ll receive the test questions and your student’s answers.
 This information can be used for review and to identify weak areas as the student prepares for a future test date.

 Still have questions?
 Wondering about other college-related stuff?